kafkasl/genUI/index.md

+---
+title: "AI is the new UI: Generative UI with FastHTML"
+---

 # AI is the new UI: Generative UI with FastHTML

 Today's AI interfaces are predominantly text-based and feel clunky compared to traditional apps.
 The next generation of AI applications will need to perform much better to gain mainstream adoption.
 In this article, we'll explore how to transition from basic text-based chat into rich interactive experiences with buttons and visual elements - all in less than 150 lines of code using FastHTML and Answer.ai libraries.
 We'll see how to eliminate the "contract coupling" between frontend and backend thanks to [HTMX](https://htmx.org), enabling LLMs to generate truly dynamic interfaces that users can interact with directly.